Singularity-Coder/Learn-It/README.md

 # Learn It
-Remember anything forever using spaced repetition!
+Master your memory using spaced repetition!